-The 1935 Social Security Act established 65 as "the age", but by 1961 entitlement mania lowered it to 62.
-Fifty percent of retirees rely solely on something never intended to support a third of adult life while personal savings are almost nonexistent.
+The 1935 Social Security Act established 65 as "the age," but by 1961 entitlement mania lowered it to eel the heat yet?
+We are too connected to personal receipt of benefits as we cripple our children, who grow less likely to excel and produce in a global economy.

+62. Fifty percent of retirees rely solely on something never intended to support a third of adult life while personal savings are almost nonexistent.

-In 1913, the first income tax was progressive to a maximum rate of 6% for those making from \$400 thousand to \$11 million (today's dollars).
-Now, 50% of households pay nothing and the top 25 percent pay over 85% while the bottom 50 percent pays under 4 % of taxes collected.
+In 1913, the first income tax was progressive to a maximum rate of 6 percent for those making from \$400,000 to \$11 million (today's dollars).
+Now, 50 percent of households pay nothing and the top 25 percent pay more than 85 percent while the bottom 50 percent pay less than 4 percent of taxes collected.